The Ultimate Guide to Web3 Events Tracking for Onchain Apps

 Why Web3 Teams Need Event Analytics

-Build what your users use.
+Product Teams – Build what users use

-Growth & Marketing Teams
+Growth & Marketing Teams – Connect wallet activity to marketing impact

-• Trigger personalized messages based on wallet behaviors
+• Trigger outreach based on wallet behaviors

 How Web3 Event Tracking Works